BolajiAyodeji/Blogposts/cjz8gh7zg000exfs1tq2z5zzu.md

 ## Building a SlackBot with Node.js and SlackBots.js

 Slack is an American cloud-based set of proprietary team collaboration software tools and online services, developed by Slack Technologies.
 Slack is a workspace where teams can communicate and collaborate.

-> Teamwork in Slack happens in channels — a single place for messaging, tools and files — helping everyone save time and collaborate.
+> Teamwork in Slack happens in channels — a single place for messaging, tools, and files — helping everyone save time and collaborate.

 ![](https://www.freecodecamp.org/news/content/images/2019/10/organize-conversations-slack-product-desktop.png)

 - - -

-One of the awesome features of Slack is [Slack Apps](https://slack.com/apps), integrations and [Slack Bots](https://api.slack.com/bot-users).
+One of the awesome features of Slack is [Slack Apps](https://slack.com/apps), integrations, and [Slack Bots](https://api.slack.com/bot-users).

 > A Slack bot is a type of Slack App designed to interact with users via conversation.
 Your bot can send DMs, it can be mentioned by users, it can post messages or upload files, and it can be invited to channels.
 Cool right?
 If you use Slack already, you should be familiar with some creative Slack bots like [Standupbot](https://standupbot.com/), [Birthdaybot](https://birthdaybot.io/) and more.